MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/access-control/aad.md

 ---
-title:  Azure Active Directory authentication
+title:  Authenticate with Microsoft Authentication Library (MSAL)
-description: This article describes Azure Active Directory authentication in Azure Data Explorer. ms.reviewer: orspodek ms.topic: reference ms.date: 06/22/2023
+description: This article describes Azure Active Directory authentication in Azure Data Explorer. ms.reviewer: orspodek ms.topic: reference ms.date: 06/27/2023
 ---
-# Authenticate with Azure Active Directory
+# Authenticate with Microsoft Authentication Library (MSAL)

-[Azure Active Directory (Azure AD)](/azure/active-directory/fundamentals/active-directory-whatis) is a cloud-based identity and access management service used to authenticate security principals and federate with other identity providers.
-Azure AD is the only method of authentication to Azure Data Explorer.

-To authenticate with Azure AD, the client must communicate with the Azure AD service and request an access token specific to Azure Data Explorer.
+To programmatically authenticate with your cluster, a client must communicate with [Azure Active Directory (Azure AD)](/azure/active-directory/fundamentals/active-directory-whatis) and request an access token specific to Azure Data Explorer.
 Then, the client can use the acquired access token as proof of identity when issuing requests to Azure Data Explorer.

+We recommend using the [Kusto client libraries](../api/client-libraries.md) for user and application authentication.
+These libraries simplify the authentication process by allowing you to provide authentication properties in the [Kusto connection string](../api/connection-strings/kusto.md).

+Alternatively, you can use [Microsoft Authentication Library (MSAL)](/azure/active-directory/develop/msal-overview) and implement one of the [MSAL authentication flows](/azure/active-directory/develop/msal-authentication-flows) yourself.
+However, keep in mind that this approach involves more complexity compared to using the client libraries.
+If you require On-behalf-of (OBO) or Single-Page Application (SPA) authentication, you'll need to implement it yourself since these functionalities are not supported by the client libraries.

+In this document, you'll learn how to use MSAL to authenticate for different authentication scenarios.

+## Authentication scenarios

 The main authentication scenarios are as follows:

-* [User authentication](#user-authentication): Used to verify the identity of human users through interactive prompts that prompt the user for their credentials or programmatically via a token.
+* [User authentication](#how-to-perform-user-authentication): Used to verify the identity of human users through interactive prompts that prompt the user for their credentials or programmatically via a token.

-* [Application authentication](#application-authentication): Used to verify the identity of an application that needs to access resources without human intervention by using configured credentials.
+* [Application authentication](#how-to-perform-application-authentication): Used to verify the identity of an application that needs to access resources without human intervention by using configured credentials.

-* [On-behalf-of (OBO) authentication](#on-behalf-of-authentication): Allows an application to get an Azure AD access token for another application and then "convert" it to an Azure AD access token to access your cluster.
+* [On-behalf-of (OBO) authentication](#how-to-perform-on-behalf-of-authentication): Allows an application to get an Azure AD access token for another application and then "convert" it to an Azure AD access token to access your cluster.

-* [Single page application (SPA) authentication](#single-page-application-spa-authentication): Allows client-side SPA web applications to sign in users and get tokens to access your cluster.
+* [Single page application (SPA) authentication](#how-to-perform-single-page-application-spa-authentication): Allows client-side SPA web applications to sign in users and get tokens to access your cluster.

 > [!IMPORTANT]
 > We highly recommend using the [Kusto client libraries](../api/client-libraries.md) for user and application authentication, which simplify the authentication process.

-## Microsoft Authentication Library (MSAL)
+## Authentication parameters

-To authenticate with Azure Data Explorer, we recommend using the [Kusto client libraries](../api/client-libraries.md), which use [Microsoft Authentication Library (MSAL)](/azure/active-directory/develop/msal-overview) to acquire Azure AD tokens.
-These libraries simplify the authentication process.

-When using the Kusto client libraries, the authentication properties are configured in the [Kusto connection string](../api/connection-strings/kusto.md).
-This approach provides a straightforward way to authenticate without the need to implement complex authentication flows.

-Alternatively, if you prefer to handle authentication manually, you can choose to implement one of the [MSAL authentication flows](/azure/active-directory/develop/msal-authentication-flows) yourself.
-However, keep in mind that this approach involves more complexity compared to using the client libraries.

-During the token acquisition process with MSAL, the client must provide the following parameters:
+During the token acquisition process, the client needs to provide the following parameters:

 |Parameter|Description|
 |--|--|